 To systematically execute Remote Restart and Remote Shutdown, you can configure a schedule based on which these actions will be initiated on the devices in bulk.
 This eases out device maintenance issues for unattended devices like Point of Sale (POS) devices, digital signage devices, etc.

-Watch this 5 minute video to learn how to customize your device's Home Screen:
+Watch this 5 minute video to quickly learn how to schedule a restart or shutdown: